-- (3) Any vacancy occurring in any Council referred to in rule 3 shall not affect the result of an election. - 5.
-(1) For each district the returning officer shall prepare and conduct a programme to be known as a candidates' meetings programme so that there shall be held one candidates meeting in every sub-county of the district. - (2) Notwithstanding subrule (1), where in the opinion of the returning officer it is necessary to do so, the returning officer may, in consultation with the Commission- - (a) conduct more than one candidates' meetings in a subcounty; or - (b) hold one joint candidates' meeting for two or more subcounties. - (3) The returning officer shall, in conducting the candidates' meetings under subrule (2), consider the following factors- - (a) the geography of the area; - (b) the size of the sub-county; and - (c) means of communication within the sub-county.
+- 5. (1) For each district the returning officer shall prepare and conduct a programme to be known as a candidates' meetings programme so that there shall be held one candidates meeting in every sub-county of the district. - (2) Notwithstanding subrule (1), where in the opinion of the returning officer it is necessary to do so, the returning officer may, in consultation with the Commission- - (a) conduct more than one candidates' meetings in a subcounty; or - (b) hold one joint candidates' meeting for two or more subcounties. - (3) The returning officer shall, in conducting the candidates' meetings under subrule (2), consider the following factors- - (a) the geography of the area; - (b) the size of the sub-county; and - (c) the means of communication within the sub-county.